MDIMACat/odin-recipes/README.md

 # Odin Recipe Website

-This project is a HTML Foundation project for build a basic recipe website
+This project is a HTML Foundation project for building a basic recipe website